Vice principal shot in kidnap attempt in Warri - Tribune

-A vice principal of Domingo Grammar School has escaped by the whiskers the flaming swords of kidnappers in Warri, Delta State.
+A vice principal of a secondary school in Warri escaped by the whiskers, the flaming swords of kidnappers in Warri, Delta State.

-The mother of five, identified as Mrs. Ati Bojor, was allegedly shot on Monday, at Edjeba area of Warri, Delta State, in a futile attempt to abduct her.
+The mother of five, identified as Mrs Ati Bojor, was allegedly shot on Monday at Edjeba area of Warri in a futile attempt to abduct her.

-The victim, it was gathered, was shot at about 8:00a.m at the entrance of the school.
+The victim, Metro gathered, was shot at about 8.00 a.m. at the entrance of the school.

-Metro gathered that Mrs. Bojor was in her Toyota Camry car and about entering the school gate when the rampaging gunmen blocked her way.
+It was gathered that Mrs Bojor was in her Toyota Camry car and about entering the school gate when the rampaging gunmen blocked her way.

 A security source disclosed that instead of the victim to allow herself to be bundled into the kidnappers’ car, she dashed to the bare ground and rolled to prevent her from being abducted by the hoodlums.